-- In controller software release 5.2 or later, the WLAN override feature has been removed from both the controller GUI and CLI.
-If your controller is configured for WLAN override and you upgrade to controller software release 7.0.220.0, the controller deletes the WLAN configuration and broadcasts all WLANs.
+- The Cisco 5500 Series Controllers can download the 7.0.235.0 software to 500 access points simultaneously. - Multicast mode is not supported on the Cisco 600 Series OfficeExtend access points. - Do not power down the controller or any access point during the upgrade process; otherwise, you might corrupt the software image.
+Upgrading a controller with a large number of access points can take as long as 30 minutes, depending on the size of your network.
+However, with the increased number of concurrent access point upgrades supported in software release 4.0.206.0 and later, the upgrade time should be significantly reduced.
+The access points must remain powered, and the controller must not be reset during this time. - In controller software release 5.2 or later, the WLAN override feature has been removed from both the controller GUI and CLI.
+If your controller is configured for WLAN override and you upgrade to controller software release 7.0.235.0, the controller deletes the WLAN configuration and broadcasts all WLANs.
 You can specify that only certain WLANs be transmitted by configuring access point groups.
 Each access point advertises only the enabled WLANs that belong to its access point group. - If a WiSM controller is heavily loaded with access points and clients and is running heavy traffic, a software upgrade sometimes causes an Ethernet receive-path lockup and the hardware watchdog sometimes trips.
-You might need to reset the controller to return to normal operation. - Do not install the 7.0.220.0 controller software file and the 7.0.220.0 ER.aes boot software file at the same time.
-Install one file and reboot the controller; then install the other file and reboot the controller. - When upgrading from 5.2.193.0 to 7.0.220.0 release, access points with names that contain spaces will lose their configured name.
-For example, if an access point was named "APTestName 12," after upgrade, when the access point rejoins the controller, the name is truncated to "APTestName." - If you want to downgrade from 7.0.220.0 release to a previous release, do either of the following: - Delete all WLANs that are mapped to interface groups and create new ones. - Ensure that all WLANs are mapped to interfaces rather than interface groups. - If you are using controller software release 7.0.220.0 and if you have configured multicast interfaces, do not use the same configuration file for the 7.0.98.0 release.
-Using the 7.0.220.0 configuration file with multicast interfaces in the 7.0.98.0 release might cause the controller to be unresponsive.
+You might need to reset the controller to return to normal operation. - Do not install the 7.0.235.0 controller software file and the 7.0.235.0 ER.aes boot software file at the same time.
+Install one file and reboot the controller and install the other file and reboot the controller. - When upgrading from 5.2.193.0 to 7.0.235.0 release, access points with names that contain spaces will lose their configured name.
+For example, if an access point was named "APTestName 12," after upgrade, when the access point rejoins the controller, the name is truncated to "APTestName." - If you want to downgrade from 7.0.235.0 release to a previous release, do either of the following: - Delete all WLANs that are mapped to interface groups and create new ones. - Ensure that all WLANs are mapped to interfaces rather than interface groups. - If you are using controller software release 7.0.235.0 and if you have configured multicast interfaces, do not use the same configuration file for the 7.0.98.0 release.
+Using the 7.0.235.0 configuration file with multicast interfaces in the 7.0.98.0 release might cause the controller to be unresponsive. - When upgrading the controller software from release an earlier release to 7.0.235.0, the controllers that were previously reachable from WCS with SNMPv3 authentication are now unreachable.